cloudquery/cloudquery/README.md

 Check out https://hub.cloudquery.io.

-If you want us to add a new provider or resource please open an [Issue](https://github.com/cloudquery/cloudquery/issues).
+If you want us to add a new provider or resource, please open an [Issue](https://github.com/cloudquery/cloudquery/issues).

-See [docs](https://docs.cloudquery.io/docs/developers/developing-new-provider) for developing new provider.
+See [docs](https://docs.cloudquery.io/docs/developers/developing-new-provider) for developing a new provider.

 ## Getting Started